Flowering Dogwood Tree and tulips surround a weathered wooden bench at Eyre Hall garden

 Upstairs I was astounded that a canopy bed built before the Revolutionary War was still being used by the current homeowner.
 The frame was modified to hold a modern mattress, but otherwise, it was the same as it had been 300 years ago.

-As we passed through the various spaces I couldn’t help but envision the scores of people from all walks of life that have breathed life into this place.
-The original builders, craftsmen, and enslaved people who contributed the physical labor to bring the vision to reality down through the centuries.
+As we passed through the various spaces I couldn’t help but envision the scores of people from all walks of life that have breathed life into this place – the original builders, craftsmen, and enslaved people who contributed the physical labor to bring the vision to reality down through the centuries.
 The business people, military, politicians, and dignitaries that held court here.
 And the families and friends, young and old, that graced the home with laughter, tears, authenticity, and imagination.
 There was even a violinist and friend who lived with the family.
 He took care of the many musical instruments that they owned, so we know the home was also filled with music.

 Tulips on the Eastern Shore of Virginia